What is a food allergy?

 Your body’s immune system fights off infections and other dangers to keep you healthy.

-When your immune system senses that a food or something in a food is a “danger” to
+When your immune system senses that a food or something in a food is a danger to your

-your health, you have a food allergy reaction.
-Your immune system sends out immunoglobulin
+health, you may have a food allergy reaction.
+Your immune system sends out IgE (immunoglobulin

-histamines.
-This can cause hives, asthma, itching in the mouth, trouble breathing,
+histamine and other substances.
+This can cause hives, asthma, itching in the mouth,

 Most food allergies are caused by these foods: